Support

 The template of the Letter of Commitment is available in the Resources section.

-3.5.
-Which role does the Hosting Company play in the internship?
+3.5 Which role does the Hosting Company play in the internship?

-The Hosting company will coordinate the Innovation internship, from welcoming the Talents through all the planned activities, allowing them to achieve the internship goals and making all the opportunities and resources available for this purpose.
+The Hosting company will coordinate the Innovation internship, from welcoming the Visiting Talents through all the planned activities, allowing them to achieve the internship goals and making all the opportunities and resources available for this purpose.

 4.1 How can I introduce my Company to the Talents?